Merck Manual

 Understanding Colostomy

 In a colostomy, the large intestine (colon) is cut.
 The healthy end of the large intestine, which is before the blockage, is brought to the skin surface through a surgically created opening in the abdominal wall.
 It is then stitched to the skin of the opening.
 Stool passes through the opening and into a disposable bag.
 The colostomy allows the remaining part of the large intestine to rest while the person recovers.
-After the person recovers from the surgery and the colon heals, the two ends can be reattached so that stool can pass normally.
+After the person recovers from the surgery and the colon heals, the 2 ends can be reattached so that stool can pass normally.

 Staging Colon Cancer

 If the cancer is obstructing the colon in a person who cannot tolerate surgery because of poor health, doctors may try to relieve symptoms in other ways.
 One treatment involves shrinking the tumor with a probe that applies an electric current (electrocautery) or sometimes with a laser.
-Alternatively, doctors may use an expandable wire mesh tube (stent) to hold the obstructed area open.
+Alternatively, doctors may use an expandable wire mesh tube (stent) to hold open the obstructed area.
 All of these treatments can be done through a colonoscope.
 Although the person often feels better for a while, these treatments do not lengthen survival time.

 After surgery